 The TCFD Consortium is a group of companies and financial institutions that support the TCFD.
 It was established in Japan to discuss effective corporate information disclosure and how to use disclosed information to help financial institutions make appropriate investment decisions.

-We established the Executive Sustainability Committee on April 1, 2022 with the aim of promoting sustainable business management in a more proactive way.
-Under the supervision of the Board of Directors, the Executive Sustainability Committee is responsible for formulating policy and planning strategy on all sustainability-related matters for the entire group, as well as overseeing the process of finding solutions to ESG issues and meeting our ESG goals.
-The committee reports to the Board of Directors on the progress of climate change initiatives, and important matters are resolved by the Board.
-Matters resolved by the Board of Directors are then directed to the OVOL Sustainability Promotion Meetings and the OVOL Environment & Safety Meetings, which are group-wide organizations under the Executive Sustainability Committee, for implementation at each group site.
-We also established a new Corporate Sustainability Division, which is responsible for implementing policies relating to sustainability across the entire group.
+We established the Executive Sustainability Committee with the aim of promoting sustainable business management in a more proactive way.
+Under the supervision of the Board of Directors, the Executive Sustainability Committee is responsible for formulating policy and planning strategy on all climate change-related matters for the entire group, as well as overseeing the process of finding solutions to ESG issues and meeting our ESG goals.
+The Executive Sustainability Committee is chaired by the representative director, president, who has ultimate responsibility for management decisions related to climate change.
+The progress of matters reviewed and discussed by the committee is regularly reported to the Board of Directors, and important matters are resolved by the Board.
+Matters resolved by the Board of Directors are then directed to the OVOL Sustainability Promotion Meetings and the OVOL Environment & Safety Meetings for implementation at each group site.

-The group has identified risks and opportunities associated with climate change in four business segments: the Paper and Paperboard Wholesaling business, Paper Manufacturing & Processing, Raw Materials & Environment, and Real Estate Leasing, using two scenarios developed by the IPCC, IEA, and other specialist organizations: one in which the increase in average temperature is limited to 1.5°C (2.0°C in some scenarios) and another in which the average temperature increase exceeds 4°C. Risks and opportunities posed by climate change are categorized into risks associated with the transition to a low-carbon society (transition risks) and the physical impacts of climate change (physical risks).
-In order to incorporate these risks and opportunities into our business strategy, we conducted an assessment of the associated financial impacts in the short-term (up to 2025), medium-term (up to 2030), and long-term (up to 2050).
+The group has identified risks and opportunities associated with climate change in four business segments: the Paper and Paperboard Wholesaling business, Paper Manufacturing & Processing, Raw Materials & Environment, and Real Estate Leasing, using two scenarios developed by the IPCC, IEA, and other specialist organizations: one in which the increase in average temperature is limited to 1.5°C (2.0°C in some scenarios) and another in which the average temperature increase exceeds 4°C. Risks and opportunities posed by climate change are categorized into transition risks associated with the transition to a low-carbon society and the physical impacts of climate change.
+In order to incorporate these risks and opportunities into our business strategy, we conducted an assessment of the associated financial impacts in the short-term, medium-term, and long-term.

 Category | Impact on the Company | Countermeasures | Scale of Impact | ||